-What is ARR & MRR
+- What is ARR and MRR?

 How to calculate ARR & MRR

 For MRR, simply add up the amount of revenue your subscribed clients pay each month.
-It is the income that they pay each and every month in order to use your software.
-Note that it doesn’t include any one-off payments, for example onboarding or consultancy fees.
+It is the income that they pay each and every month in order to use your SaaS product.
+If you have ten clients each paying £1000 per month, then your MRR is £10,000.

-In forecasting you need to consider the following adjustments.
+In forecasting, you need to consider the following adjustments.

 Expected new MRR

 Indeed, this should be a targeted figure where you look to increase X% of your client database by a certain figure each month.
 If you’re gathering the right data, you should be able to get a benchmark of how many of your customers upgrade each month.

-Therefore, using the same example as above, your expanded MRR would be £10,000 for months 1 and 2 but in months 3 onwards it would be 9*£1000 +1*£2000=£11,000
+Therefore, using the same example as above, the calculation for your expanded MRR would be £10,000 for month 1 and 2, but in month 3 onwards it would be 9*£1000 +1*£2000=£11,000

 Renewals and lapses

 Depending upon your terms of service, you may have a fixed duration contract or it may be that your clients are free to leave at any time.

 Once you’ve calculated your monthly recurring revenue forecast you can work out our ARR.
 As per MRR, calculating ARR seems straightforward, but you’ll need to factor in elements such as whether you have annual contracts or whether people are free to leave with no notice.
 If it’s the former, then you can use the contractual value to work this out.
-Adjust for churn and non payers which, unfortunately, is a fact of life.
+Adjust for churn and non-payers which, unfortunately, is a fact of life.

 In month one you sign five contracts at £1,000 per month, and your contract term is 12 months.